Active Sampling for the Quickest Detection of Markov Networks: Main Results

 \subsection{Search Complexity Analysis}

-As specified in Section~\ref{sec:selection}, the node selection rule at time $t$ is the solution of the following optimization problem over all combinations of the nodes unobserved up to time $t$:

-Even though this problem can be solved through exhaustive search, its complexity grows exponentially with the size of the network.
-In this subsection, we show that by judiciously leveraging the Markov structure of the network, the complexity of the search for the optimal node selection path over time can be reduced significantly.
-For this purpose, based on the given graphs $\G_0(\V,\E_1)$ and $\G_1(\V,\E_2)$ we construct the graph $\G(\V,\E)$ such that the set of edges $\E$ is given by
+In this subsection, we show that under certain connectivity structures for the given MRFs, by judiciously leveraging the structures, the complexity of the search for the optimal node selection path over time can be reduced significantly.
+For this purpose, based on the given graphs $\G_0(\V,\E_1)$ and $\G_1(\V,\E_2)$ we construct the graph $\G(\V,\E)$ such that